svanteschubert/ausdigital-bill/docs/1.0/index.md

 As a buyer and seller ledger, I need a way to connect business semantics to message semantics with a unique and durable key such as a conversationID GUID so that I can share it with interested third parties and limit what they can see to just the transaction I want to share.
 This requirement is met as folows:

 * The invoice state lifecycle defines the scope of an e-invoice "conversation"
-* There should be a unique identifier for each "conversation" and it MUST be placed into the TAP header "reference" field
+* There MUST be a unique identifier for each "conversation" and it MUST be placed into the TAP header "reference" field
-* The identifier SHOULD be a GUID but MAY be a URI of the form {mydomain}.{identifier} created by the initiator of the conversation.
+* The identifier MUST created by the initiator of the conversation
+* The identifier MAY be a business level identifier such as in invoice number so long as it is unique between buyer and seller (ie no other conversations with the same identifier can exist).
 * The identifier MUST be maintained by the participating (buyer and seller) ledgers as the durable link between the business layer and messaging layer.

 # UBL Syntax 1.0 Billing Document Specifications